Strikes (Minimum Service Levels) Act 2023

 The Strikes (Minimum Service Levels) Act 2023 (c.
-39) is an act of the Parliament of the United Kingdom affecting UK labour law designed to force trade union workers in England, Scotland and Wales to provide a minimum service during a strike in health, education services, fire and rescue, border security, transport and nuclear decommissioning.
-The law has been criticised as being not in the 2019 Conservative Party manifesto, being a violation of human rights, and being a violation of international law.
+39) was an act of the Parliament of the United Kingdom affecting UK labour law designed to force trade union workers in England, Scotland and Wales to provide a minimum service during a strike in health, education services, fire and rescue, border security, transport and nuclear decommissioning.
+The law was criticised as being not in the 2019 Conservative Party manifesto, being a violation of human rights, and being a violation of international law.

-The Scottish Government has confirmed that it will not enforce the act in Scotland.
+The Scottish Government confirmed that it would not enforce the act in Scotland.

+The act was repealed in December 2025 by the Employment Rights Act 2025.

 Background

 The legislation was published on 10 January 2023 by the Department for Business, Energy and Industrial Strategy and introduced into Parliament by the Conservative Secretary of State for Business, Grant Shapps.
-It follows a prolonged period of industrial action in the United Kingdom during 2022 and 2023, and is the second piece of legislation seeking to secure a minimum service after legislation covering the transport sector was introduced in October 2022.
+It followed a prolonged period of industrial action in the United Kingdom during 2022 and 2023, and was the second piece of legislation seeking to secure a minimum service after legislation covering the transport sector was introduced in October 2022.
 Launching the bill, Shapps said that the hope was to reach an agreement on the minimum level of service "that mean that we don't have to use that power in the bill".
-The proposals drew criticism from Paul Nowak, the General Secretary of the Trades Union Congress, who said that it would "prolong disputes and poison industrial relations – leading to more frequent strikes", while unions threatened to take legal action against the government if the legislation is signed into law.
+The proposals drew criticism from Paul Nowak, the General Secretary of the Trades Union Congress, who said that it would "prolong disputes and poison industrial relations – leading to more frequent strikes", while unions threatened to take legal action against the government if the legislation was signed into law.
 The Labour Party said that it would repeal the legislation if it were to be passed.
 The bill has frequently been referred to as an anti-strike bill or anti-strike law.

 Provisions

-The 2023 bill seeks to expand the guarantee of a minimum service to the National Health Service, education, fire and rescue, border security, and nuclear decommissioning.
-It would allow employers to issue a "work notice" stating who should work in the event of a strike, with no automatic protection against unfair dismissal for those who refuse.
-The legislation will allow the Business Secretary "to make regulations providing for levels of service where there are strikes in relevant services".
+The act sought to expand the guarantee of a minimum service to the National Health Service, education, fire and rescue, border security, and nuclear decommissioning.
+It allowed employers to issue a "work notice" stating who should work in the event of a strike, with no automatic protection against unfair dismissal for those who refused.
+The legislation allowed the Business Secretary "to make regulations providing for levels of service where there are strikes in relevant services".

-Minimum service levels are not defined in the bill, but are left to the discretion of the minister.
+Minimum service levels were not defined in the bill, but were left to the discretion of the minister.

-If unions do not provide minimum service levels during a strike, then the union loses immunity from being sued in tort for damages to the employer for economic loss, and workers lose protection from unfair dismissal.
+If unions did not provide minimum service levels during a strike, then the union lost immunity from being sued in tort for damages to the employer for economic loss, and workers lost protection from unfair dismissal.

 Passage through Parliament

 On 16 January 2023, MPs voted 309–249 in favour of the bill following its first reading.
 It then moved to the committee stage.

 On 30 January, MPs voted 315–246 in favour of the bill, which was then sent to the House of Lords for further debate.

-On 20 July, the bill passed both chambers of Parliament and was signed into law.
+On 20 July, the bill was agreed to by both houses of Parliament and received royal assent.